buwryme/tiktok-lossless-upload/README.md

 python3 tiktok_lossless_patch.py input.mp4 output.mp4
 ```

-After patching, upload the result into TikTok via any Chrome-based browser.
+After patching, upload the result into TikTok via any Chrome-based browser on **desktop**.
 No extra steps from here.

+For mobile, using Microsoft Edge & going into Desktop Mode and proceeding to upload it into TikTok might do.

 ### ⚠️ Disclaimer
 - Published **strictly** for educational purposes.